-- Lodging may be funded for one night up to $30 per student and $50 per adult teacher or chaperone.
-However, extracurricular activities involved in overnight stay field trips, such as waterparks, will not be funded.
+- Lodging may be funded for one night up to $35 per student and $55 per adult teacher or chaperone.
+Extracurricular activities involved in overnight stay field trips, such as waterparks, will not be funded.

 - Meals are limited to no more than $15 per student, including tax and tip.
 A request for more than one day of meals, even if it equates to less than the per student maximum, may be reduced from the amount requested in the application.

 - Tickets to sporting/entertainment events generally will not be funded.
 Consideration will be given if tickets are required as part of the “accounting learning experience” and are not for high priced marquee events.
 Funds not granted to cover the full cost of the activity will be the responsibility of the high school/student.

 - Coach busses will not be funded when other transportation is available.
 Requests for a Coach bus requires an explanation and documentation of the costs differences.